Kaye Barney - Relationship Counsellor: BA (hons), MBACP

 - Relate counsellor - working with individuals and couples

-- Tavistock trained practitioner - Therapy for Depression
+- Tavistock accredited practitioner - Therapy for Depression

 - TA101 certificate - Transactional Analysis